32-Year-Old Tight End – Jacksonville Jaguars

 While the 11-year veteran played all 16 games last season for the first time since 2012, he hauled in just 16 passes on the year and failed to reach the end zone.
 The addition of Julius Thomas has rel...

 Marcedes Lewis Contract Information:

-Agreed to a five-year, $35 million deal with the Jaguars in August of 2011.
+Signed a three-year deal with the Jaguars in March of 2016.

 To instantly reveal our fantasy analysis of every player – including Marcedes Lewis – simply subscribe now.

 |2016 Proj||32||JAC||Subscribe now to see our 2013 projections for Marcedes Lewis|

 Age is determined on September 1st of each season.